TylorS/typed/apps/website/content/recipes/fetch-schema.md

 ---
 slug: fetch-schema
-title: Fetch and validate API data before rendering
+title: Fetch and validate API data without blocking the view
 summary: Use Effect's HTTP client and Schema to give Typed views validated data with cancellable requests.
 ---